Overhauling UX for Federal Bank's FedMobile

 Problem 3 : Inconsistent Components

 Visually similar CTAs trigger different actions, leading to user confusion.
+While some modules are accessible via overlays only while others are hidden in the hamburger menu.

 Example

-Buttons with the same design language serve unrelated purposes — one displays balance in place, while another redirects users to the “All Accounts” screen.
+Buttons with the same design language serve unrelated purposes, one displays balance in-place, while another redirects users to the “All Accounts” screen.
 This inconsistency breaks user expectations and causes hesitation or misclicks.

 Impact